 Speed Tier Guide

-| Usage | Recommended Tier |
+| Usage | Recommended tier |

 |---|---|

-| Light user (email, web, light streaming) | NBN 25 ($45-55/mo) |
+| Light user (email, web, light streaming) | NBN 25 (~$50–60/mo) |

-| 1-2 people, standard streaming | NBN 50 ($60-75/mo) |
+| 1–2 people, standard streaming | NBN 50 (~$65–80/mo) |

-| Family, multiple streams, some gaming | NBN 100 ($80-100/mo) |
+| Family, multiple streams, some gaming | NBN 100 (~$80–100/mo, now typically 100/20) |

-| Heavy users, 4K streaming, fast downloads | NBN 250+ ($90-120/mo) |
+| Heavy users, 4K streaming, fast downloads | NBN 250+ (~$90–120/mo) |

-| Work from home with large file transfers | NBN 500+ |
+| Work from home with large file transfers | NBN 500 or 1000 |

-| Serious gamers, content creators | NBN 1000 |
+| Serious gamers, content creators | NBN 1000 (post-September 2025 default top tier on FTTP/HFC) |

-If you're a single person or couple not doing much video calling or gaming, NBN 25 might be perfectly fine — and it's the cheapest tier.
-Don't let salespeople upsell you to gigabit when you don't need it.
+If you’re a single person or couple not doing much video calling or gaming, NBN 25 might be perfectly fine — and it’s the cheapest tier.
+Don’t let salespeople upsell you to gigabit when you don’t need it.
+Equally, since the September 2025 NBN speed boosts, the value of NBN 100 and NBN 1000 has improved a lot — they’re worth a look if you have FTTP or HFC.

 Local knowledge: Geelong-area specifics